Screen Smart Success: When Parents and Teens Talk Tech Together, Good Things Happen

-Picture this: 230 teens, parents and caregivers packed into an auditorium in Rochester, Mich., not for a school play or basketball game, but for an honest conversation about Instagram, Facebook and digital life.
+Picture this: 230 teens, parents and caregivers packed into an auditorium in Rochester, Mich., not for a school play or basketball game, but for an honest conversation about digital life.

-This scene was repeated in communities from Florida to Texas throughout 2025, as families discovered something powerful—when we tackle digital challenges together, everybody wins.
+This scene was repeated in communities from Michigan to Florida to Texas throughout 2025, as across the nation families discovered something powerful—when we tackle digital challenges together, everybody wins.

 The Screen Smart workshops, powered by National PTA’s PTA Connected initiative and collaboration with Meta, have become more than educational events.
-They’ve become turning points for families struggling to bridge the digital generation gap.
+They’ve helped families struggling to bridge the digital generation gap.

 Teen Voices That Changed Parents’ Perspectives